 Disagreements about major decisions

-Normally, if you are under 16 you need your parents’ agreement for major decisions such as changing your name or changing or staying at a particular school.
+If you are under 16, you usually need the agreement of your parent or carer for major decisions, such as changing your name or moving to a new school.

 What if I don’t agree with my parents?

-In law, the decisions that your parents make about you should always be in your best interests.
-If you have the maturity and understanding then your wishes and feelings should be taken into account when your parents make decisions.
+The decisions that your parents make about you should always be made in your best interests.
+If you’re mature enough to understand, your wishes and feelings should be taken into account when they make decisions.

-If you disagree with your parents about a major decision affecting you then it is possible to go to court to get permission to do something or to stop your parents from doing something.
-The court will make a decision about what is in your best interests.
+If you disagree with your parents about a major decision affecting you, you can go to court to ask permission to do something – or to stop your parents from doing something.
+The court will then decide based on what’s in your best interests.

 What sort of things could I apply to court for permission for?

-In these cases, the relevant court order to apply for would be a Specific Issue Order.
+In these cases, the relevant order to apply for would be a specific issue order.

 What sort of things can I apply to court to stop happening?